DaiQianYan/message-challenge-2/README.md

 - **Security:** A user should not be able to reply or view a thread that they are not participating in.
 XSS attacks shouldn't be possible.
 - **Test coverage:** The implementation should include tests that at the very least verify the essential functionality.

+Rubocop is included to keep the implementation consistent.
+If a Rubocop rule seems too aggressive, suggest removing it.
+Otherwise, stay within the guidelines it enforces to keep the code easier to read.

 ## Non-Requirements

 - **Authentication:** You don't have to worry with the sign-out/sign-in/sign-up work.
 If you want to act as another user, you can modify the application_controller#current_user method with any of the default users: Dafeng, Xiaoyu, Daniel, Joyce, Tyler, Batman.